 Once in a while, it’s good to allow the Holy Spirit to do some heart-searching.
 We all face the temptation to hide our crowns at one time or another.
 But sliding our crown into the cabinet somewhere doesn’t happen overnight.
 It happens subtly: a little changing of the standards over here, and a little conforming to the world over there.
-That’s why it’s so important to allow the Holy Spirit to bring to our attention flaws in our lifestyle.
-We may need readjust and polish our crown where it has been tarnished.
-Or we may need to step it up in our willingness to let our testimony shine.
-Whatever the case, the Holy Spirit cares enough to show us!
+That’s why it’s so important to allow the Holy Spirit to bring to your attention flaws in your lifestyle.
+You may need readjust and polish your crown where it has been tarnished.
+Or you may need to step it up in your willingness to let your testimony shine.
+Whatever the case, the Holy Spirit cares enough to show you!

-The first thing we need to do is pray.
-Many opinions and voices may be able to give us advice, but the Holy Spirit has the complete, fool-proof insight into the situation.
+The first thing you need to do is pray.
+Many opinions and voices may be able to give you advice, but the Holy Spirit has the complete, fool-proof insight into the situation.

-Second, we can ask ourselves a few questions:
+Second, you can ask yourself a few questions:

 - Have I neglected my regular prayer and Bible time?